alekspopovic/Gatsby-website-and-blog/content/blog/How-to-choose-your-next-side-project/index.md

 # Improve yourself

 You don't need to consume tech-related content to get a tech project idea, but it does help.
 Read books about a programming language or a tech stack you are learning.
-Books cover a variety of language functionalities and you will naturaly start to think about interesting ways to implement them.
+Books cover a variety of language functionalities and you will naturally start to think about interesting ways to implement them.

 It's the same thing with blogs and articles.
 Follow news that are related to what you are trying to learn and the progress that's been made in your tech stack might inspire you to build something that uses those new functionalities.